 - The Vision Document was amended by the DCDEP at their Administrative Meeting of August 27, 2020. - A new section was added in Sections III and IV entitled "Transportation of Non-Radioactive and Low-Level Radioactive Waste Materials".
-This section includes Visions, Goals and Recommendations, in addition to introductory/educational language about this subject. - The DCDEP panel membership was updated to reflect the resignation of Frank Mecham. - The DCDEP formation section was condensed and a new section added to reflect the process of reappointments and filling vacancies. - The Public Outreach section was updated to reflect up to date numbers of comments and links to meetings workshops held since the Vision Report's release in January 2020. - The Glossary was updated to reflect the new terminology used. - Other miscellaneous modifications needed to keep the document up to date.
+This section includes Visions, Goals and Recommendations, in addition to introductory/educational language about this subject. - The DCDEP panel membership was updated to reflect the resignation of Frank Mecham. - The DCDEP formation section was condensed and a new section added to reflect the process of reappointments and filling vacancies. - The Public Outreach section was updated to reflect up to date numbers of comments and links to meetings workshops held since the Vision Report's release in January 2020. - Other miscellaneous modifications needed to keep the document up to date.